Disclaimer: I obviously do not own any of the characters or scenes that you recognize.

-He didn't have to feel guilty about keeping the horcrux to himself when he had destroyed the "only one" that existed.
-He could only assume now that had never been the case.
+He hadn't had to feel guilty about keeping the horcrux to himself when he destroyed the "only one" that existed.
+He had little choice now but to assume that had never been the case.

 'Padfoot' led Remus towards Grimmauld Place with no small amount of trepidation.
 The house had only ever been marginally more welcoming than Azkaban and if not for the dementors, Sirius thought he might prefer the prison.

 According to Dumbledore his mother had died a decade ago.
 He was the last surviving male of a family he hated.
 Any hope of the Black family's legacy surviving rested with him.

 He vowed to use every contraceptive known to wizard kind, should the opportunity to reproduce present itself.
 The Black family deserved to die out.
 They were bigoted, arrogant and cruel- and prided themselves on those qualities as if they could actually be considered admirable.

 It would be his last great act of defiance towards the family he despised to ensure the family name died with him.
 His mother of all people, deserved nothing less.

 There was no telling what sort of disarray they would find the house in.
 Kreacher had probably died by now, leaving behind a rotting corpse that Sirius was sure would only add to the decaying furnishings.
 If Kreacher was still alive and on his last leg, it wouldn't take much for him to help him on his way out.
 Merlin, he hated that elf.